uMag/distributed-diffusion/README.md

 # Distributed Diffusion
 Train Stable Diffusion models across the internet with multiple peers

+Most of the code derives from WaifuDiffusion diffuser's trainer, now licensed under AGPL.

 This project is in alpha and is under testing

 ## Requirements

-8 Bit Adam:
-- 17.4GB of VRAM
-- 12.5GB of RAM

-8 Bit Adam and FP16 (BROKEN):
+8 Bit Adam + Gradient Checkpointing:
-- 19GB of VRAM
+- 13.5GB of VRAM
-- 8GB of RAM

 - A good and stable internet connection
 - Python 3